la2050/archive/_projects/2014/grid-project-to-get-freight-containers-off-freeways.md

     is unique, The Freight Pipeline resembles the Metro Freight paradigm proposed several years ago by J. H. Crawford, but is far larger and much more robust--pus, we have in-company expertise in pipeline systems.
-  cost: >-
-    The entire project is estimated at over $12B; the $100,000, as I explained earlier, is to facilitate our funding the feasibilty study which will make large-scale financing possible.
-  budget: >-
-    Part-time salaries for the four company officers for one year at $25,000 each.
-This will allow us to focus on the CSUN study, which will allow large-scale investors to feel comfortable risking their money with GRID.
-We currently are using offices in the Los angeles Cleantech Incubator, of which we are a portfolio company, so all the money would go towards work, not rent.
   resources_money: '1'
   resources_staff: '0'
   resources_publicity: '1'